sahilX7/nanoPaliGemma/README.md

 * **Output:** The result is a sequence of high-dimensional image feature vectors, representing the visual semantic content of the image.

 ### 2. Multi-Modal Projector
-This component acts as the "bridge" or "connector" between the vision tower and the language model.
+This component acts as the bridge between the vision tower and the language model.
 Because the dimension of the SigLIP output (e.g., 1152) differs from the embedding dimension expected by the Gemma decoder (e.g., 2048), a projection is necessary.

 * **Linear Projection:** The architecture typically uses a simple Linear layer to map the image features into the text embedding space.